Shark cage diving: Shark baiting

 Shark baiting is a procedure where the water is baited by chumming with fish or other materials attractive to sharks.
 Tourists remain inside a shark-proof cage while tour guides bait the waters to attract sharks for the tourists to observe.
 There have been claims that this could lead to potentially aggressive behavior by the shark population.
 Some conservation groups, scuba divers, and underwater photographers consider the practice undesirable and potentially dangerous.

-In South Australia, abalone divers have been attacked by great white sharks, and divers believe that great white shark cage diving tourism has altered shark behavior including making them more inclined to approach boats.
-At least one abalone diver, Peter Stephenson has called for a ban on shark-cage diving and described it as a "major workplace safety issue”.
+In South Australia, abalone divers have been attacked by great white sharks, and divers believe that shark cage diving tourism has altered shark behavior, including making them more inclined to approach boats.
 The government of South Australia claims that there is "no scientific evidence" to suggest that the general public is at elevated risk of shark attack as a result of shark cage tourism.